koyeb/koyeb-cli/docs/reference.md

-      --scale int                                Set both min-scale and max-scale (default 1) --skip-cache                               Whether to use the cache when building the service --type string                              Service type, either "web" or "worker" (default "web")
+      --scale int                                Set both min-scale and max-scale (default 1) --skip-cache                               Whether to use the cache when building the service --type string                              Service type, either "web" or "worker" (default "web") --volumes strings                          Update service volumes using the format VOLUME:PATH, for example --volume myvolume:/data.To delete a volume, use !VOLUME, for example --volume '!myvolume'

 ```

 ### Options inherited from parent commands